celery/celery/docs/userguide/workers.rst

 .. warning::

-    This command may perform poorly if your worker pool concurrency is high and terminate is enabled, since it will have to iterate over all the runnig tasks to find the ones with the specified stamped header.
+    This command may perform poorly if your worker pool concurrency is high and terminate is enabled, since it will have to iterate over all the running tasks to find the ones with the specified stamped header.

 **Example**